codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

     .. image:: /img/manage_classes/remove_student.png
        :alt: Remove Student

-   **Note:** This does not remove your student entirely from your organization.
+   ..
+Note:: This does not remove your student entirely from your organization.
 To remove a student from your organization, see - :ref:`remove members <remove-org-members>`.